uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 ## Arduino does fine

+The Arduino course does fine.

+One innovation is an Arduino-specific electronic component organizers, where the drawers are organized based on the lessons, with the top-left drawer having the component for lesson 1.

 The Arduino course still has a weakness:

 - [ ] Update the connect-buttons lesson (?8) on the first lesson card